 - Top with fresh tomato and serve.

-So simple!
+So simple, right?
 And you can imagine how nutritious this meal is, with such a nice variety of vegetables, plus protein- and Omega-3-rich tofu.

 If you're in the mood for a low-carb breakfast, Cajun Tofu Scramble is perfect by itself!
 However, breakfast breads pair perfectly with it.

 If you're a lover of all things spicy, you can't go wrong adding a few dashes of hot sauce.
 And for some salty, cheesy, richness, go ahead and sprinkle vegan parm on top.

 Cajun Tofu Scramble